-Join Mark Struthers for an in-depth discussion in this video Utilizing audio processing to improve sonics, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Utilizing audio processing to improve sonics, part of Learning Cubase Pro 8.

 - To help make the most of your raw recorded audio,…Cubase offers some functions…that allow you to process audio…prior to making any surgical edits,…such as cutting parts away.…There are quite a number of these audio processing functions…so let's have a look at a few of these.…Here's the procedure.…First of all, you'll need to select the event…that you want the processing to apply to.…This can be one event or multiple events.…I'm going to choose this Vocal file once more.…Incidentally, if it had been cut up into different clips…then you need to be careful…about the processing that you apply.…